What type of Power of Attorney can help my parent?

 When should I get help?

-If your parent is already incapacitated and there is no Living Will or Power of Attorney in place, it may be wise to get help from a lawyer as soon as possible.
+If your parent is already incapacitated and there is no Living Will or Power of Attorney in place, it may be wise to get help from a Legal Pro as soon as possible.
 Things can get complicated when important financial or medical decisions need to be made, but your loved one did not grant anyone the authority to make those decisions on their behalf while they could.
 Waiting too long to set up a Power of Attorney or conservatorship can lead to unnecessary stress, costs, and potential financial losses.

 Once a diagnosis has been made, if your parent can still make their own decisions, it is important to start having discussions about what they want to happen.
 It is also important to make a plan to put those wishes onto the right legal documentation and make sure it gets signed according to your state’s legal requirements.